No auth (unauthenticated_policy must be configured)

 Containment Chamber implements the Web3Signer signing API, so any validator client that supports Web3Signer works out of the box.
 Point your client at the signer URL and you’re done.

-# No auth
+# No auth (unauthenticated_policy must be configured)

 http://signer:9000